Volatility vs Predictability – Four Core Principles for Holistic Airport Operational Planning

-Airport operations have always been a complex, finely-tuned balance between capacity and demand, passenger experience and cost of service; the predictable and the unexpected.
-Then came the pandemic, and predictability was suddenly turned on its head.
+Airport operations have always been a complex, finely-tuned balance between capacity and demand, passenger experience and service cost, and the predictable and unexpected.

-In a volatile world, the coronavirus has taught us that operational planning based on last year’s approach won’t help us flex to today’s challenges – or those of tomorrow.
+In a volatile world, operational planning based on last year’s approach won’t help us flex to today’s challenges – or those of tomorrow.

 Truthfully, using stagnant and generalised data for planning has always been a flawed method.
-Digital transformation strategies that brought landside and airside processes together were already topping most airports’ investment lists, well before the pandemic.
+Digital transformation strategies that brought landside and airside processes together were already topping most airports’ investment lists.

 So how do airports achieve this level of agility and predictability with their operational planning?
 We suggest starting with our four core principles for holistic airport management.